GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/verticalPoroElastoPlasticWellbore/Example.rst

 **For more details**

   - More on plasticity models, please see :ref:`DruckerPragerExtended`.
-  - More on multiphysics solvers, please see :ref:`PoroelasticSolver`.
+  - More on multiphysics packages, please see :ref:`PoroelasticSolver`.